Adafruit I2C QT Rotary Encoder Breakout with NeoPixel

 To get you going fast, Adafruit spun up a custom made PCB with the seesaw chip and all supporting circuitry, in the STEMMA QT form factor, making them easy to interface with.
 The STEMMA QT connectors on either side are compatible with the SparkFun Qwiic I2C connectors.
 This allows you to make solderless connections between your development board and the rotary encoder or to chain them with a wide range of other sensors and accessories using a compatible cable.
 QT Cable is not included, but we have a variety in the shop.

-This breakout does not come with an encoder, so you can pick whatever encoder you like.
-You can also use encoders without detents or with a different number of detents per rotation, of course!
+You can pick up this breakout fitted with a pre-soldered encoder or on its own so you can pick whatever encoder you like.
+You can use encoders without detents or with a different number of detents per rotation, of course!
 You'll need to solder the encoder and optional header onto the PCB to use with a solderless breadboard. but it's fairly easy and takes only a few minutes even for a beginner.

 TECHNICAL DETAILS